At the Memorial Museum of the Nanjing Massacre. Good memorial of a horrible time.

 No matter where you turn, McDonald's is there ... turning the Chinese into fat people.

-been walking without being able to see the tops of most of the buildings.
+tops of most of the buildings.
 We enjoyed massages in the hotel’s spa and have had fun looking out the windows at the skyscrapers lit up with neon at night.
 Oh, by the way—they turn off all the fancy lights at about 10 pm and the city descends into gloom.
 I can’t imagine walking through those streets after midnight.

 Tomorrow, we board a ship for our two-day trip to Osaka, Japan.
 I’m ready!